-The Company's Head Office organizes its business units based on products and services, with each unit controlling subsidiaries with related business, mainly consisting of leasing, property sales and management.
+The Company's Head Office organizes its business units based on products and services, with each unit controlling subsidiaries with related business, mainly consisting of leasing, property, management and facility operations.

 The Company employs a matrix form of segment categorized by business unit organized by Head Office and by services provided.
-The Company's segments have been aggregated based on the nature of products and services into the 4 reportable segments of "Leasing", "Property Sales", "Management" and "Other."
+The Company's segments have been aggregated based on the nature of products and services into the 5 reportable segments of "Leasing", "Property Sales", "Management", "Facility Operations" and "Other."